guyogev/guyogev.github.io/index.md

           organizations worldwide.
         </p>
         <p>
-          As a junior, and later on a senior developer, my role included all aspects of software development such as design, development, profiling and maintenance.
+          As a junior, and later on as a senior developer, my role included all aspects of software development such as design, development, profiling and maintenance.
         </p>
         <p>
-          In addition to the regular development tasks, I also led the company 'On Boarding' program, which is a 4 weeks training for junior web developers, jump starting their carrier.
+          In addition to the regular development tasks, I also led the company 'On Boarding' program, which is a 4 weeks training for junior web developers, jump-starting their carrier.
         </p>
         <p>
           I played major part at the company DevOps, which included designing